cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 }
 ```

-Keep in mind that it is imperfect because:
+There are some issues to be aware of:

-1. Javascript is not thread-safe, so you could be doing two opposite actions, one coming from the polling, the other from a patch submission.
-Or even from two concurrent patch submissions.
-It is for this reason, in the hope to lower the risks, that the choice was made to not save the _database_ to disk in this function but instead to rely on the polling to save it at the next run.
+1. Javascript is not thread-safe, so you could cause two opposite actions: one coming from the polling the other from a patch submission, or even from two concurrent patch submissions.
+To reduce this risk the _database_ is not saved to disk in this function, but instead relies on the polling to save it at the next run.
-2. Assuming that _there is no such game when you cannot find it_ can be a recipe for deleting data that is taking time to appear on your blockchain node.
-So use this code with caution.
+2. Assuming that _there is no such game when you cannot find it_ can result in deleting data that is simply taking time to appear on your blockchain node.

-Next, you need to call it from the `app.patch` callback:
+Next, you need to call `patchGame` from the `app.patch` callback:

 ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/2e400d1/src/server/indexer.ts#L49-L57]
 app.patch("/games/:gameId", async (req: Request, res: Response) => {